mbidinlib/shortlist/README.md

 ## Overview

 IPA Ghana conducts external recruitment of candidates for multiple roles.
-This stata program reads the downloaded csv application data from surveyCTO and conducts a first level shortlisting based on a certain criteria.
+This stata program reads the downloaded csv application data from SurveyCTO and conducts a first level shortlisting based on a certain criteria.

 ## installation(Beta)